This week's Skincare Q&A features concerns of pregnancy-related adult acne and beauty issues.

 "Since I had my daughter 2 years ago, my skin is oily and I always have little bumps on my forehead.
 What can I do to clear my skin up?"

-When tiny breakouts are concentrated on the forehead like that, we have to look at your haircare, especially if you have bangs, how you wipe about sweat while you work out, and the skincare products you're using that might be irritating or getting pushed into your pores whenever you wipe with your hand or a towel.
+When tiny breakouts are concentrated on the forehead like that, we have to look at your haircare, especially if you have bangs, how you wipe sweat while you work out, and skincare products you're using that might be irritating or getting pushed into your pores whenever you wipe with your hand or a towel.
 Any or all of these can be the problem.

 "Can using self-tanning lotion hurt an unborn child?"